albindavidc/farmx-angular/README.md

 ---

-Frontend Folder Structure
+## **Frontend Folder Structure**

-The frontend follows Angular best practices and Clean Architecture principles, with NgRx for state management.
+The frontend follows Angular best practices and Clean Architecture principles, with a focus on modularity and state management using **NgRx**.

----

 ```
 farmx-frontend/